hopeless-programmer/fundamentor/readme.md

 Enter stock symbol (e.g. TATAMOTORS): TITAN
 ```

-The result is a structured JSON, like:
+The result will be a structured JSON, such as:

 ```json
 {